zahrame/Fatigue-modeling/README.md

 # Fatigue-modeling
-The code for methodology section of the paper under "R and MATLAB code.rar" folder.
+The code for methodology section of the paper is under "R and MATLAB code.rar" folder.